Large Scale Central

 The fact is, that the original idea for locating a turntable in such locations came from Dave Goodson many years ago.
 He deserves the credit for the idea…

-I hope Dave drops by and sees that he isn’t forgotten for his many years of supporting OPERATING Large Scale Model Railroads, and the pioneering the use of Radio Control/Battery on our railroads.
+I hope Dave drops by and sees that he isn’t forgotten for his many years of supporting OPERATING Large Scale Model Railroads, and pioneering the use of Radio Control/Battery on our railroads.

 I gather that he is still alive and "Playing with Trains…and I think we should reach out and let him know that he is remembered and missed on these pages.